Skip to content

 Answer.cite this

-A vintage black mechanical adding machine.
+A vintage mechanical adding machine sitting on a wooden desk.

 Adding it up